Overview

 Regulatory Risk Medium Risk

-• Regulatory landscape varies significantly by jurisdiction
+• Regulatory field varies significantly by jurisdiction

 • US ETF approval reduced regulatory risk substantially